Weakly asymmetric facilitated exclusion process: Intermediate technical results

 and

 \end{proposition}

-\begin{remark} Note that the constant $C$ in \eqref{eq:boundheatkernel} is universal, and does not depend on $t$ nor on the terminal time $T$.
+\begin{remark} Note that the constant $C$ in \eqref{eq:boundheatkernel} is universal (\mm{although likely not optimal}), and does not depend on $t$ nor on the terminal time $T$.
 This estimate is called \emph{long-time estimate} in \cite{parekh2017kpz}, see Proposition 3.6 therein.
 Here, we provide a different proof and obtain an even better estimate. \end{remark}

-\begin{proof} Let us first establish explicit formulas for the quantities to bound in \eqref{eq:boundheatkernel}, \eqref{eq:boundIC1} and \eqref{eq:boundIC2}.
-For $t\geqslant 0$ and $x\in \Z$, we have the integral representation of the heat kernel
+\begin{proof} Let us first establish explicit formulas for the quantities to bound in \eqref{eq:boundheatkernel} and \eqref{eq:boundIC2}.
+For $t\geqslant 0$ and $k\in \Z$, we have the integral representation of the heat kernel

 where the contour is a positively oriented circle around $0$.
 From \eqref{eq:heatkernelintegral} and \eqref{eq:imagesmethodrepresentation}, we deduce

 where the contour is a positively oriented circle around $0$ with radius smaller than $\mu^{-1}$.
 Hence, we have that